needle-mirror/com.unity.sentis/Documentation~/inspect-a-model.md

 ## Get model inputs

-Use the [`inputs`](xref:Unity.Sentis.Model.inputs) property of the runtime model to get the inputs of the model, and the name or tensor shape of each input.
+Use the [`inputs`](xref:Unity.Sentis.Model.inputs) property of the runtime model to get the inputs of the model with and the name and shape of each input.

 For example: